Healthy Homes Assessment Camborne

 What We Do

-As building inspectors, we handle all aspects of professional house inspects.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we handle all components associated with professional house examinations.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We value your money and conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of buying or owning the house.
+We consider your investment to be a serious one We conduct comprehensive examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning a home.

-We are specialised in a range of solutions to make sure that you are completely updated on the condition of any property you may be considering buying or selling and also other solutions.
+We are specialised in a range of services to make sure that you are fully informed about the condition of any property you may be looking to purchase or sell in addition to other services.

-With our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your Report, you are able to actually see any issues identified.
-Because of our detailed reporting it is no wonder we have so many clients who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into your Report, you are able to actually see any issues that may be found.
+Thanks to our detailed report, it is not surprising that we receive so many clients who recommend our service to family and friends.

 Experienced & Insured Inspection Professionals